Twin Cities hip-hop

-Twin Cities hip hop, also referred to as Minneapolis hip hop, is sub-genre of rap music that originates from the Minneapolis–Saint Paul metropolitan area in the U.S. state of Minnesota.
+Twin Cities hip-hop, also referred to as Minneapolis hip-hop, is a subgenre of Midwestern hip-hop music that originates from the Minneapolis–Saint Paul metropolitan area in the U.S. state of Minnesota.

 History

 Hip hop culture in the Twin Cities can be traced as far back as 1981.
 Similar to the development of hip hop in the South Bronx, Twin Cities rap started as parties with a DJ and an emcee.
 A DJ named Travitron is considered the "godfather" of hip hop in the Twin Cities, and began hosting Hip Hop Shop on 89.9 KMOJ, the first radio station to play Hip Hop in the Twin Cities.

 The first Twin Cities hip hop vinyl record released was from the rap group I.R.M.
 Crew, led by Kelly "Kel-C" Crockett from North Minneapolis.
 Members were Devastating Dee, TLC, Kel-C, IBM and Cuttin' Kal.
 "I Dream of DJ’s" was released in 1986, followed by "Baseball" in 1987.
 Wide Angle, which doubled as a record store and indie recording label, is considered the first Twin Cities independent hip-hop label, with releases on vinyl from Shampayle, the twin cities first female rapper released on vinyl.

 David "T.C."
-Ellis, was featured on a Prince song "Graffiti Bridge" in 1990 and his album "True Confessions", the first rap album released on the Paisley Park label in 1991.
+Ellis was featured on a Prince song "Graffiti Bridge" in 1990.
+Further, Ellis's album "True Confessions" was the first rap album released on the Paisley Park label in 1991.

 Graffiti and B-boy crews existed in the city.
 However, the first verifiable rap record to be released in Minnesota was "The Twin City Rapp," a vinyl single on TwinTown Records released in 1985.
 It was produced and performed by David "T.C."
 Ellis and C.T., and released by the Twin City Rappers.